 Cost of Data Breach: ROI of Backup and Disaster Recovery Software

 Your data has become more valuable than ever before!
 With the rising cost and value of your data, there are also numerous threats to that data across the board.
-This can include the ever-growing threat of malware such as ransomware and other cybersecurity threats, or it could be the threat posed each and every day from end-users who may mistakenly delete business-critical data.
+This can include the ever-growing threat of malware such as ransomware and other cybersecurity threats, or it could be the threat posed every day by end-users who may mistakenly delete business-critical data.

 Attackers may infiltrate the perimeter defenses of your infrastructure and gain unauthorized access to your data.
 A data breach is a very real concern that you must take seriously.
 The cost of a data breach is rising exponentially, especially since your data is at grave risk of exposure, corruption, and even deletion from any number of sources.
 This is due to any number of threats from hackers, internal employees, and accidental data deletion to name a few.